 Students graduate from the CUNY Graduate School of Journalism with the reporting, writing, and technical skills media employers want.
-That’s why more than 90% of our alums are working full-time in the journalism profession one year after they get their master’s degree.
+How does that serve them in the job market?

 On the Job with…

 Where are you from?
 I grew up on Long Island, New York, and I studied English and politics at NYU.
 Now I live and work in Astoria, Queens.
 I’ve tried a few times to live in other cities, but New York keeps wooing me back.

 What do you do?
 I’m a staff writer at NerdWallet, the personal finance website.
 I write primarily for our blog aimed at recent college graduates.
 My articles give 20-somethings tips on how to manage their money, understand their student loans and search for jobs effectively.
 NerdWallet is a startup based in San Francisco, so I work remotely from New York.
 I love learning about the tech scene and emerging journalism business models.
 I’ve also become an evangelist for Roth IRAs.